SujahathMSM/1-SonarRockVSMinePrediction/README.md

 - pandas
 - scikit-learn

+## Contact Information

+If you have any questions or need further assistance, feel free to reach out to me via email at [sujahathmhmd@gmail.com](mailto:sujahathmhmd@gmail.com).

 ## Issues and Feedback

 If you encounter any issues or have any feedback regarding this project, please feel free to open an issue on GitHub or reach out to me directly.